How To Set Up A Fishing Pole (The RIGHT Way)

 Step 3: Unscrew The Reel Seat

 Loosen the reel seat on the rod, located near the handle on the bottom section, so that there’s enough space for the reel foot on your spinning reel to fit onto it.

 Step 4: Attach Your Reel To The Rod

 Now that you’ve loosened the reel seat, attach the rod by putting the reel foot onto the reel seat.
-Once it’s in place, tighten the reel seat.
+Once it’s in place, tighten the seat.
 It should be tight enough that your reel doesn’t move while in place but not so tight as to damage the rod.

 Step 5: Make It For Right Handed Or Left Handed

-Whether you’re a right handed caster or a left handed caster, you will want the reel to be on the most comfortable side of the rod so that you can use it with less effort.
+Whether you’re a right handed caster or a left handed caster, you will want the fishing reel to be on the most comfortable side of the rod so that you can use it with less effort.
 A lot of spinning reels will have the ability to be switched for either left handed or right handed users.

 Usually, it is simply a case of switching the handle.
-So once you have your reel positioned securely in the reel seat of your rod, you can switch the handle to the most convenient side.
+So once you have your reel positioned securely in the seat of your rod, you can switch the handle to the most convenient side.

 Video: Spinning Reels For Left Handed Anglers